lucky0612/cp/update.md

     def process_query(self, query):
         """
-        Process a natural language query about Remedy incidents.
+        Process a natural language query about Remedy incidents using the cached data.
         Args:
             query: The user's query
         Returns: